-Loss or Damage - Report the loss or damage immediately to the library staff.
-In the event that school is not in session email: cusdchromebooks@chicousd.org
+If a Chromebook is lost or damaged, report it to your school's library staff as soon as possible.
+In the event that school is not in session, email cusdchromebooks@chicousd.org.

 • If the loss is due to theft, burglary, robbery or vandalism, a police report must be filed.
-A copy of the report must be submitted to the District Office in order to avoid paying replacement cost.
-The report can be submitted in person or by emailing it to cusdchromebooks@chicousd.org
+A copy of the report must be submitted to the District Office in order to avoid paying replacement costs.
+The report can be submitted in person or by emailing it to cusdchromebooks@chicousd.org.